 This hole does not exist most of the summer; its just a rock sticking out of the water, with a ledge coming in from river left.
-But in the spring when the water is high; above 12000 cfs, this is the worst hole on the river (class V), and care MUST be taken to stay river right, where there is loads of room to avoid the hole.
+But in the spring when the water is high; above 12,000 cfs, this is the worst hole on the river (class V), and care MUST be taken to stay river right, where you have loads of room to avoid the hole.

 Crack open a beverage of your choice, and jump off the raft or have a water fight, as you float this section of scenic flats.
 See if you can spot the USGS gauge that records the water level for this section.
-If you don't mind hiking down the hill, its possible to put in in this area; but the new Kahuna trail is probably a better option.
+If you don't mind hiking down the hill, it is possible to put in in this area, but the new Kahuna trail is probably a better option.

 The biggest hit on the Snake :-).
 Rafts love to square up and hit this one, and see if everyone stays in the boat.
-Duckies are almost guaranteed to flip if they hit this directly, but there is plenty of room on the left (more challenging) and right.
-Like most of this run, its a relatively safe swim too.
+Duckies are almost guaranteed to flip if they hit this directly, but you have plenty of room on the left (more challenging) and right.
+Like most of this run, it is a relatively safe swim too.
 If kayakers paddle really hard, they may catch the glassy wave that is right before the big hit wave.
-Better surfing below 6000cfs.
-There is a huge eddy on river left that swimmers can usually make it in to; you can also hike laps from the left eddy.
+Better surfing is available below 6000 cfs.
+Swimmers can usually make the huge eddy on river left; you can also hike laps from the left eddy.

 The biggest waves on the river at higher flows, and the site of the famous glassy wave that surfers love.
-A local suggested 9-13K as optimal levels for surfing Lunch Counter.
-6500 is still a good surfing level, and there is a center wave at medium flows.
+Flows of 9000-13,000 cfs are optimal levels for surfing Lunch Counter, but 6500 cfs is still a good surfing level.
+A center wave is available at medium flows.
 The riverside right rocks are one of the best places to hang out and watch the fun.
-There is a nice trail down from the parking area; bring a picnic and your camera.
+A nice trail down from the parking area provides access to the rocks and offers a great vantage point for spectactors; bring a picnic and your camera.